andersonbosa/security-goat/README.md

 Security-Goat is a command line client to perform [Security Gate](#) written in [Go](#).
 It interacts with DependaBot alerts using GitHub GraphQL API.

-This project enables you to utilize a Security Gate on Github, utilizing Actions and your project's Security Alerts as a foundation of information.
-Presently, only Dependabot Alerts are supported;
+This project enables you to perform a Security Gate on GitHub, utilizing GitHub Actions and your project's Security Alerts as a foundation of information.
+Presently, only Dependabot Alerts are supported.
-soon there will be support for Secrets and Security Advisories Alerts.

 You can establish a vulnerability policy based on the impact, i.e. the number of vulnerabilities per threat.
 Finally, your CI/CD pipeline can be automatically blocked if these policies are not met.